pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

 To build an image, you need to create a `Dockerfile`.
 However, do not use the `CMD` field in your `Dockerfile` to specify the commands that you want to run.
 Instead, you add them in the `cmd` field in your pipeline specification.
-Pachyderm runs these commands inside the container during the job execution rather than relying on Docker to run them.
+MLDM runs these commands inside the container during the job execution rather than relying on Docker to run them.
-The reason is that Pachyderm cannot execute your code immediately when your container starts, so it runs a shim process in your container instead, and then, it calls your pipeline specification's `cmd` from there.
+The reason is that MLDM cannot execute your code immediately when your container starts, so it runs a shim process in your container instead, and then, it calls your pipeline specification's `cmd` from there.